buggins/dlangui/README.md

 Styles and themes are a bit similar to ones in Android API.

 * Theme is a container for styles.
-TODO: load themes from XML.
+Can be load from XML theme resource file.
 * Styles are accessible in theme by string ID.
 * Styles can be nested to form hiararchy - when some attribute is missing in style, value from base style will be used.
 * State substyles are supported: allow to change widget appearance dynamically based on its state.